Maximum Matching in Semi-Streaming with Few Passes: Introduction

+Our two-pass semi-streaming algorithm do not need the random order assumption.
+We present a randomized two-pass algorithm with expected approximation ratio $1/2+0.019$ against its internal random coin flips, for any bipartite graph and for any arrival order (\textbf{Theorem~\ref{l_theorem2}}).
+We achieve the same approximation ratio with a more involved deterministic semi-streaming algorithm (\textbf{Theorem~\ref{theorem:two-pass-det-bip}}).
+Last, we extend the latter algorithm to general graphs and we obtain an approximation ratio of $\frac{1}{2} + 0.0071$ (\textbf{Theorem~\ref{theorem:two-pass-det-gen}}).
+Figure~\ref{fig:results} provides an overview of our algorithms.

-{\bf Techniques.} The one-pass algorithm as well as the randomized two-pass algorithm apply each three times the greedy matching algorithm on different and carefully chosen subgraphs.
-The deterministic two-pass algorithm is slightly more complicated as it uses besides the greedy algorithm a subroutine that computes a particular semi-matching.
+{\bf Techniques.} The one-pass algorithms as well as the randomized two-pass algorithm each apply three times the greedy matching algorithm on different and carefully chosen subgraphs.
+The deterministic two-pass algorithms are more complicated as they use subroutines that compute particular subsets of edges besides the greedy algorithm.
+There is a general idea that is common to all our algorithms that we are going to explain for bipartite graphs:

-\textit{General idea common to all our algorithms:} If we had three passes at our disposal (see for instance Algorithm~2 in \cite{fkmsz05}), we could use one pass to build a maximal matching $M_0$ between the two sides $A$ and $B$ of the bipartition, a second pass to find a matching $M_1$ between the $A$ vertices matched in $M_0$ and the $B$ vertices that are free w.r.t. $M_0$ whose combination with edges of $M_0$ forms paths of length 2.
-Finally, a third pass to find a matching $M_2$ between $B$ vertices vertices matched in $M_0$ and $A$ vertices that are free w.r.t. $M_0$ whose combination with $M_0$ and $M_1$ forms paths of length 3 that can be used to augment matching $M_0$.
+If we had three passes at our disposal (see for instance Algorithm~2 in \cite{fkmsz05}), we could use one pass to build a maximal matching $M_0$ between the two sides $A$ and $B$ of the bipartition, a second pass to find a matching $M_1$ between the $A$ vertices matched in $M_0$ and the $B$ vertices that are free with respect to $M_0$ whose combination with edges of $M_0$ forms paths of length 2.
+Finally, a third pass to find a matching $M_2$ between $B$ vertices matched in $M_0$ and $A$ vertices that are free with respect to $M_0$ whose combination with $M_0$ and $M_1$ forms paths of length 3 that can be used to augment the matching $M_0$.
 All our algorithms simulate these $3$ passes in less passes.